Smoky Hills PBS

-Smoky Hills PBS (formerly Smoky Hills Public Television) is a regional network of Public Broadcasting Service (PBS) member television stations serving central and western portions of the U.S. state of Kansas.
+Smoky Hills PBS (formerly Smoky Hills Public Television) is a regional network of PBS member television stations serving central and western portions of the U.S. state of Kansas.
 It is operated by the Smoky Hills Public Television Corporation, a non-profit organization which holds the licenses for all of the stations licensed in the network.
 The broadcast signals of the four stations cover most of the western half of the state outside Wichita.

 The network produces public affairs programming and holds the broadcast rights to several Kansas high school athletic championship events sanctioned by the Kansas State High School Activities Association.
-The network's offices and network operations center are located in Bunker Hill (just east of Russell), in a historic native stone building.
+The network's offices and operations center are located in a historic native stone building on Elm Street in Bunker Hill (just east of Russell).

 History

 The Smoky Hills Public Television Corporation was founded in 1978, with the intent to start a non-commercial educational television station in western Kansas.
 This region is part of the Wichita–Hutchinson Plus market, an unusually large market that covers over 70 counties stretching from the Flint Hills to the Colorado border–almost three-fourths of the state.
 It is the largest designated market area (DMA) by number of counties in the United States.
 Previously, much of the area received PBS programming on cable via either Wichita member station KPTS (channel 8) or Denver member station KRMA-TV (channel 6).

 Flagship station KOOD (channel 16) in Hays was the first station in the network to sign on the air on November 10, 1982.
-This was followed by the debut of full-power satellites KSWK (channel 8) in Lakin (also serving Garden City) on March 15, 1989 and KDCK (channel 21) in Dodge City on March 3, 1998.
+This was followed by the debut of full-power satellites KSWK (channel 8) in Lakin (also serving Garden City) on March 15, 1989, and KDCK (channel 21) in Dodge City on March 3, 1998.
 KWKS (channel 19) in Colby was the last satellite to sign on, debuting as a digital-only station, in June 2007.

 Most viewers watch Smoky Hills PBS's programming through cable, which is all but essential for acceptable television in most of this vast area due to its hilly terrain.
 In 2005, satellite providers DirecTV and Dish Network began carrying the network in the Wichita market, boosting its potential viewership to over 1.5 million people in Kansas and Nebraska.